w1ne/w1ne.github.io/about.md

 As an Embedded Software Engineer Andrii is connecting industrial machines to the cloud.
 He does research and development for IoT systems, from the specification to architecture, firmware and validation.

 At his spare time he builds 3d printers, dances salsa, learns the art of massage therapy, entrepreneurship, and public speaking.

-Andrii has gathered a diverse listing of education and work background.
+Andrii has gathered a diverse listing of education and work background while working as a consultant for companies building digital devices.

 ## Professional experience